-An ambitious scheme to reduce the impact of future flooding in Somerset was crowned the winner of a prestigious national award in London last week.
+An ambitious scheme to reduce the impact of flooding on a Somerset village has won a prestigious national award.

-The scheme, which saw 500m of road to the village raised by up to 1.3 metres in places, has been lauded an “innovative engineering solution”, and was completed in just five months.
+The scheme, which saw 500m of road to the village raised by up to 1.3 metres in places, was praised as an “innovative engineering solution”.
+It was completed in just five months.

-The Council was one of six local authorities shortlisted for the award, which the team received at a black tie ceremony on Thursday 18 June.
+The council was one of six local authorities shortlisted for the award, which the team received at a black tie ceremony in London on Thursday 18 June.

-The Muchelney road-raising project was funded by the Department for Transport and undertaken as part of the multi-agency 20 Year Flood Action Plan, the work of which is now overseen by the Somerset Rivers Authority.
+The Muchelney road-raising project was funded by the Department for Transport and undertaken as part of the multi-agency 20 Year Flood Action Plan, which is now overseen by Somerset Rivers Authority.

 “That this work has been recognised in this way is testament to the power of partnerships in delivering the 20 Year Flood Action Plan.
 We are all proud to have been able to complete this project, and in such a short period of time for the community of Muchelney, and are committed to continuing our work to reduce the impact of flooding in the future.”